 Likewise, with the enactment of the Renewable Energy Law and the well-established renewable energy potentials9, it has been proven that renewable energies are the cheapest, most reliable, and the safest source of power generation—the cleanest energy proven to have produced energies with the least greenhouse gases and reportedly with negative implications. ▲

-3 Based on the Napocor’s report citing the financial plan of Korea Electric Power Corporation (KEPCO), the construction/rehabilitation cost is US$1 billion but, if other expenses representing costing for operations and maintenance (for uranium fuel), water storage and decommissioning will be included, an estimated amount of US$3.3 billion must be allocated.
-Also, the development of a nuclear regulator as mandated by International Atomic Energy Agency (IAEA), where the Philippines is one of the Member States, is not yet included in the US$1 billion proposed budget.
+3 Based on Napocor’s report citing the financial plan of Korea Electric Power Corporation (KEPCO), the construction/rehabilitation cost is US$1 billion but, if other expenses representing costing for operations and maintenance (for uranium fuel), water storage and decommissioning will be included, an estimated amount of US$3.3 billion must be allocated.
+Also, the development of a nuclear regulator as mandated by the International Atomic Energy Agency (IAEA), where the Philippines is one of the Member States, is not yet included in the US$1 billion proposed budget.

 4 The Philippines, consistent with the national interest, adopts and pursues a policy of freedom from nuclear weapons in its territory (Section 8, Article II).